 The Impact of Prolonged Alcohol Abuse on Nutrition

-The impact of prolonged alcohol abuse can be devastating to the body due to the development of nutritional deficiencies and their related diseases.
-There are both immediate and long-term consequences that are directly correlated with heavy drinking and nutritional inadequacies.
+The long-term effects of excessive alcohol consumption are significantly harmful to the body, primarily due to the development of nutritional deficiencies and the diseases associated with them.
+Understanding these effects involves recognizing both the immediate and the enduring consequences that are intricately linked with chronic heavy drinking and the resultant nutritional inadequacies.

 The long-term effects of alcohol on nutrition can be severe.
 Chronic alcohol consumption can reduce the body’s ability to absorb essential nutrients like proteins, fats, carbohydrates, vitamins, and minerals [1].
 Deficiencies in essential micronutrients such as magnesium, zinc, and vitamins B1 (thiamine) and B12 (cobalamin) correlate to a decrease in overall health and have been linked to many diseases.